 Solano County has three county jails and two state prison facilities with many thousands of inmates.
 Approximately 10% of this inmate population is identified as veterans.
 This is done by the Sheriff when the inmates are booked.
 Every one of the veteran inmates we interview weekly has the aforementioned mental health and substance use issues.
 Crystal meth and alcohol are the most common substance use problems and depression is the number one mental health issue.
-In October 2014, this office and the Solano County Courts embarked in the Veterans Treatment Court process in this county.
-This operation has grown to present 25 veterans enrolled in the program and 20 veterans participating in our diversion program.
-Our first graduation will happen on April 29, 2016 when 4 veterans graduated and have their records expunged and their SUD and mental health problems under control.
+In October 2014 this office and the Solano County Courts embarked in the Veterans Treatment Court process in this county.
+This operation has grown to present 24 veterans enrolled in the program and 20 veterans participating in our diversion program.
+Our first graduation happened on April 29, 2016 when 4 veterans graduated and had their records expunged and their SUD and mental health problems under control.
+Since then our Vet Court has had three more graduations and we have graduated a total of 13 veterans so far.
+The most recent in December 2017.
 Our vet court team receives 3 to 4 referrals a week from private lawyers and other judges for new potential vet court participants.
 This office started regular jail visits in August 2011 and has jail and prison outreach every other week in Solano County.
-The program has been so successful, we now are working with a veteran almost daily with whom we have made contact while he/she was incarcerated.
+The program has been so successful; we now are working with a veteran almost daily with whom we have made contact while he/she was incarcerated.
 We work with the DA's Office, the Public Defender, the Courts and the Sheriff.
 All are very supportive of our outreach and the positive results.
 We work with the non-profits from Sac Veterans Resource Center, Swords to Plowshares, The Bridge to Life, Mission Solano and the Community Action Committee of North Bay.
 They provide the very necessary residential treatment benefit that these incarcerated veterans need.
-Veterans are released to our custody and we transport them to a treatment facility.
-The Sheriff is so supportive of our activities that he has created a MOD just for veteran inmates at the Claybank Jail.
-Our recidivism rate is very positive in that people given a chance, tend to not return to jail and do become productive citizens.
-Our rate is close to 25% as opposed to 75% in the general population.
+Veterans are released to our custody and we transport them to a treatment facility. recidivism rate is very positive in that people given a chance, tend to not return to jail and do become productive citizens.
+Our rate is close to 25% compared to a 75% rate for nonveterans.